 If you are doing the maintenance yourself or from your favorite shop, staying on the recommended service targets is still a good idea.
 Typically a motorbike gets service at these intervals:

 Chain Tension adjustment should be constantly monitored.
 This is somewhat subjective- ask the dealer what is a tolerable amount of slack before you go away onboard the new motorbike.

-This is a thing you can easily control with two bolts at the back of the chain suspension.
+You can easily control this with two bolts at the back of the chain suspension.
 An ordinarily good chain will last up to 30,000 Km, but keeping it nice and tight all that time is the main thing.

-You need to do all these things for long-term ownership and enjoyment of the favorite way to travel in Thailand.
+You need to do all these things for long-term ownership and enjoyment of your favorite way to travel in Thailand.
 As you may have noticed, the paperwork is the most important thing to maintaining the integrity of owning your motorbike.
-With the security of knowing all is in order, you can get down to the business of getting around all over the country.
+With the security of knowing everything is in order, you can get down to getting around all over the country.